|Birth name||Shobha Rajadhyaksha I Love India|

 Unignorable has been Shobhaa De’s unabashed description of the womenfolk in her novels.
 De’s women range from traditional, subjugated and marginalized to extremely modern and liberated women.
 De’s novels take a leaf the urban life and represent realistically an intimate side of urban woman’s life, also revealing her plight in the present-day society.”

-- In 2016, Shobhaa De launched the book- ‘The Rebel’ by Indian lawyer Ram Jethmalani.
+- In 2016, Shobhaa De, as a guest, launched the book- ‘The Rebel’ by Indian lawyer Ram Jethmalani.

 - In 2017, Shobhaa De participated in a candlelight vigil on the closing day of the Kolkata Literary Festival in Kolkata, West Bengal, India.

 - In an interview, Shobhaa advised those who were thinking of starting writing a new blog.
-She said that the relevant topics and writing should be written in the blogs and it would definitely extend the personality of a blogger.
+She said that the relevant topics and writing should be written in blogs, and these writings would definitely extend the personality of a blogger.
 She said,

 What’s stopping you???
 Go for it!
 But remember, if you want to use your blog to communicate ideas, keep narcissism out of it.
 Avoid the ‘I. Me and Myself’ syndrome.
 Keep it topical and relevant.
 Enjoy yourself.
 Blogs are an extension of a blogger’s personality.
 Treat followers with respect at all times.
 Don’t abuse the space by using it to settle personal scores or parade your vanities.”

-- In a conversation with a media house, Shobhaa De was asked about the focus of her writings on different aspects of urban India, and the fascination behind writing this particular area, and how she evaluated that urban India was progressing in the future.
-She replied that life in urban areas in India would change according to the world changes.
+- In a conversation with a media house, Shobhaa De was asked about the focus of her writings on different aspects of urban India, and the fascination behind writing this particular area, and how she evaluated that urban India was progressing.
+She then replied that life in urban areas in India would change according to the world changes.
 She explained,

 Urban India defines every aspect of my life – it is my milieu.
 I cannot write about realities not my own – what do I know about rural life?
 How phoney!
 Besides, writers generally choose their turf and stick to it – Vikram Seth does not write about India’s villages either.
 Life in urban India will evolve and change as the world changes.
 I don’t know whether one can call that ‘progress’!”